TanishqM1/TanishqM1/README.md

 I have past experience in Web Development, Databses, and infrastructure engineering.
 I've deployed countless applications, built a vehicle routing optimizer, and launched RAG AI agents.

+p.s I'm in google team matching (2026 swe intern), and looking to meet hosts!
+Any introductions would be greatly appreciated! :)